yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/UG-General-Info.rst

 .. ifconfig:: CONFIG_part_family not in ('General_family', 'AM335X_family', 'AM437X_family')

+    .. ifconfig:: CONFIG_part_variant not in ('AM65X', 'AM64X')

+      .. note:: Note about HSM Rearchitecture

+         After HSM rearchitecture in bootloader, loading of remote cores with firmware will be supported at A72 SPL stage only and not at R5 SPL stage.
+Early loading of remote core firmware in R5 SPL requires core reset functionality.
+As part of HSM rearchitecture, this functionality has moved into the DM service which requires SPL to re-implement device and clock control.
+This support is not present in Uboot R5 SPL due to memory constraints on the existing 64-bit TI devices.

     Several prebuilt images are required from the TI Processor SDK for building U-Boot on K3 based platforms.
     Go `here <Overview/Download_and_Install_the_SDK.html>`__ to download and install the SDK.